emirceyani/emirceyani.github.io/index.md

     Ultimately, I am driven by a deep interest in understanding and defining intelligence, whether it's in animals or artificial systems.
 While I'm excited about the potential of AI, I'm also mindful of its limitations and potential pitfalls – I'm definitely not a technosolutionist.
   </p>
   <p>
-    Before my current role, Before joining USC, I received my MSc and BSc degrees from  <a href="https://ee.bilkent.edu.tr/en/" target="_blank">the Electrical Engineering at Bilkent University</a> as a Senior Researcher in 2018 and 2020 respectively.
+    Before my current role, Before joining USC, I received my MSc and BSc degrees from  <a href="https://ee.bilkent.edu.tr/en/" target="_blank">the Electrical Engineering at Bilkent University</a>  in 2018 and 2020 respectively.
   </p>
 </div>